eseifert/madam/doc/overview.rst

 operators are implemented as partial methods that can be pre-configured and then applied to one or many assets.

-Operators can raise exceptions from the type :class:`madam.core.OperatorError` if something goes wrong.
+.. note:: Operators can raise exceptions of the type
+    :class:`madam.core.OperatorError` if something goes wrong.

 Pipelines